 No. You don't need to saute the onions and celery first.
 They will soften as the muffins bake.

-STEP 5 - Spoon more bread cubes and goodies into the muffin tin wells being careful to distribute the ingredients.
-The vegetables and other goodies will gravitate to the bottom so be sure and dig down to the bottom of the bowl.
-Each well should be over flowing.
+STEP 5 - Spoon more bread cubes and goodies into the muffin tin wells being carefully distributing the ingredients.
+The vegetables and other goodies will gravitate to the bottom, so be sure to dig down to the bottom of the bowl.
+Each well should be overflowing.

-STEP 6 - Press the mixture down with a measuring cup, spoon or your hands.
-The once mounded muffin ingredients should now fill up about half of the muffin tin well.
+STEP 6 - Press the mixture down with a measuring cup, spoon, or your hands.
+The once-mounded muffin ingredients should now fill up about half the muffin tin well.
 This step is absolutely necessary to make the breading "stick" together during the cooking process.
 Trust me!

-STEP 7 - Bake the stuffing muffins in a 375 degree F oven for about 20-25 minutes.
-The tops should be browned and firm to touch.
-Allow the muffins to cool in the pan for about 10 minutes and then carefully pop them out with a fork.
+STEP 7 - Bake the stuffing muffins in a 375°F oven for 20-25 minutes.
+The tops should be browned and firm to the touch.
+Allow the muffins to cool in the pan for about 10 minutes, and then carefully pop them out with a fork.
 Serve warm or at room temperature.

 Can you freeze stuffing muffins?